danyboy666/NES-power-board/README.md

 4. External Power & Connectivity

 Power Brick: Use the Triad WSU090-1300-R (9V DC, 1.3A, Center Negative).
 You can use up to a 12V DC 2A power brick.
-This is essential to eliminate the 60Hz "hum" often found in modified audio circuits.
 Input Protection (D1): CDBHD240-G bridge rectifier for total protection against reverse polarity.
 Video Output: Mini-DIN 9 connector with Sega Genesis 2 compatible pinout for easy access to high-quality cables.\

 Summary of Critical Parameters

    Element	             Value / Status	              Expected Result Output Voltage	        5.0V (1% Precision)	        Maximum CPU/PPU performance Voltage Drop	        Close to Zero Drop        	  Total stability with EverDrive N8 Pro RF Filtering	        Ferrite + LDO + 4-Layer	     Sharp RGB image, no grain or noise Thermal Management	  Buck + THT Heatsink	        Console stays cool even after hours of play

-During final routing, i've ensure the 5V copper polygons on the Top layer and bottom were as wide as possible all the way to the motherboard injection point to maintain that "zero loss" promise.
+During final routing, i've ensured the 5V copper polygons on the Top layer and bottom were as wide as possible all the way to the motherboard injection point to maintain that "zero loss" promise.

 Clarifications: "Zero Drop" is an idealized goal, not a physical reality.
 Every millimeter of copper, every solder joint, and every component has an internal resistance (R) that causes a voltage drop (V= i x R) as current (I) increases.